 Museums, performance venues, arts groups, botanical gardens, zoos, and more — New York City's cultural organizations are the lifeblood of the city.
 Serving communities across the five boroughs, they've been an inspiration to generations of New Yorkers from artists and musicians to scientists and historians.
 They create jobs, attract visitors to local businesses, provide educational opportunities, and enrich our lives.
 They make New York City great.

 Operating support from the city helps make it possible.
 But more can be done.
-Tell City Hall that you place a high value on these organizations and artists and that communities, students, seniors, and local businesses will benefit from an increased investment of $40 million in New York City's 1,500+ cultural organizations in all five boroughs.
+Tell City Hall that you place a high value on these organizations and artists and that communities, students, seniors, and local businesses will benefit from an increased investment of $20 million in New York City's 1,500+ cultural organizations in all five boroughs, and NO cuts to culture in the 2020 budget.

 "The People" and stories behind New York City's cultural organizations